brendanjohnharris/NonstationaryProcesses.jl/README.md

 ## Parameter profiles
 They key functionality beyond `DifferentialEquations` is a library of parameter profiles, functions that describe the time course of a parameter across time.
 These include discontinuous profiles represented by a custom `Discontinuous` type, which track the time points of discontinuities and force solvers to evaluate either side of these points for accuracy.
+Parameter profiles can also be provided as arbitrary functions of time.
 Below are some of the pre-defined parameter profiles:

 |Profile|Description|